-Are you interested in kayaking a former arm of the Danube river in the heart of Vienna?
+Are you interested in kayaking a former arm of the Danube River in the heart of Vienna?
 Here is how to spend a lovely day kayaking the Danube Canal and catching views of the city along the way!

-Useful Info fo Kayaking the Danube Canal
+Helpful Info for Kayaking the Danube Canal

 The Danube Canal is 17 kilometers long and crossed by five rail bridges and fifteen road bridges.

 The Danube’s former arm forks off just after reaching Vienna’s northwest at Nussdorf Weir in Döbling.
-It reaches the Old Town of Vienna and rejoins the Danube on the southeast side of the town, at Praterspitz, in Simmering.
+It reaches the Old Town of Vienna and rejoins the Danube on the southeast side of the town at Praterspitz in Simmering.

 In the 19th century, using the Canal for shipping failed as Vienna grew, and the transport was transferred to the Danube River.